Wednesday, August 23, 2017

 Roulette.
 The pistol (I saw) had a silencer on it.

-I looked up, from the landing, at a greasy light.
+I looked upstairs, from the landing, at a greasy light.

 September heat cast an eerie glow of nowhere-

-someone pushed past me to join the affair.
+someone pushed past me, frankly, to join the affair.

 Saturday, August 12, 2017